brianom95/brianom95.github.io/_posts/2015-05-29-antarctica.md

 image:  '/images/7cc7.jpeg'
 tags:
 ---
 *The Antarctica Marathon is one of the most remote races on Earth.
-100 runners sail south from Ushuaia every year on the infamous Drake Passage, with hopes of favourable weather on what is for many the seventh continent.
-It's a long way to travel for a race, but the marathon is only one part of the adventure.*
+100 runners sail south from Ushuaia every year on the infamous Drake Passage, with hopes of favourable weather on what is for many the final continent.
+It's a long way to travel for a race, but the marathon is only part of the adventure.*

 This was the final race in my journey to join the Seven Continents Club.

 ## Introduction

+The Antarctica Marathon began in 1995 (like myself), becoming the first for-profit sporting event on the continent.
+It's held on King George Island along the Antarctic Peninsula, utilising the rough tracks which exist to move supplies between research bases.
+This year was the 30th anniversary.
+Trips are organised by a company named Marathon Tours, and races are limited to 100 people.
+The race takes place every March, which is the warmest time of the six month Antarctic day.

-This race had a three year waiting list, which gave me enough time to race the other continents first.
-Three years ago it seemed impossibly far away, but now as I backpacked my way through South America it grew undeniably closer.
-It had been the centre of this trip in many ways, the reason why I had moved south since Mexico.
-Always on my mind through hikes on Aconcagua and in Patagonia.
-The biggest goal I'd hoped to achieve before I turn 30 later that year.
+The race had a three year waiting list, which gave me enough time to run the other six continents first.
+Back then it seemed impossibly far away, but as I backpacked through South America it grew undeniably closer.
+It had been the centre of this trip in many ways, forcing me to move south since Mexico.
+It was always on my mind through hikes on [Aconcagua](aconcagua) or in [Patagonia](otrek), and was the biggest goal I wanted to achieve before turning 30 later that year.

-The trip cost me $9,000, although I got lucky booking early.
-Prices had risen to over $10,500 by departure.
-There are occasionally cheaper last-minute deals available in  if you're willing to wait in Ushuaia and ask every day, but there are no guarantees.
-The marathon itinerary only includes a few planned days in Antarctica too, so if your goal is simply sightseeing then I'd recommend a longer expedition.
-For me though, the race was the draw and I couldn't wait to finally reach the seventh continent.
+The trip cost me $9,000 and takes 12 days.
+Starting in Buenos Aires, flying to Ushuaia, 3 days sailing the Drake Passage (the roughest sea in the world), 3 days on the continent, and 3 days sailing back.
+In the three years since I booked the cost rose to $10,500.
+I met people on the ship who got last minute spots and paid the new price so I felt lucky to have locked in the price when I did.
+It's still a similar cost to a standard Antarctic cruises, though many of those will stay longer.

+Cruises are done via icebreaker expedition ships that can withstand icebergs.
+These have large wetrooms with expedition gear for everyone onboard, and heavy duty zodiac ribs to take people ashore.
+Cruises always do two excursions per day while on the continent, either on the water (seeing icebergs and wildlife), and landing ashore to explore on foot.
+The marathon ship uses the first day for the race, but otherwise follows the same format.

 ## Buenos Aires